Fernando de Noronha: 1900–present

 In the late 18th century, the first prisoners were sent to Fernando de Noronha.
 A prison was built.
 In 1897 the government of the state of Pernambuco took possession of the prison.
 Between 1938 and 1945, Fernando de Noronha was a political prison.
-The former governor of Pernambuco, Miguel Arraes, was incarcerated there.
 In 1957 the prison was closed and the archipelago was visited by President Juscelino Kubitschek.
+However, in 1964 after a military coup, Miguel Arraes was incarcerated there for his refusal to resign as governor of Pernambuco.

 At the beginning of the 20th century, the British arrived to provide technical cooperation in telegraphy (The South American Company).
 Later the French came with the French Cable and the Italians with Italcable.

 In 1942, during World War II, the archipelago was made a Federal territory, which included Rocas Atoll and Saint Peter and Paul Rocks.
 The government sent political and ordinary prisoners to the local prison.

 An airport was constructed in September 1942 by the United States Army Air Forces Air Transport Command for the Natal-Dakar air route.
 It provided a transoceanic link between Brazil and French West Africa for cargo, transiting aircraft and personnel during the Allies campaign in Africa.
 Brazil transferred the airport to the jurisdiction of the United States Navy on 5 September 1944.
 After the end of the war, the administration of the airport was transferred back to the Brazilian Government.